 Small Business Growth

 As the small business group of the Greater Cleveland Partnership, COSE (the Council of Smaller Enterprises) has supported and advocated for entrepreneurs since 1972.
 Members receive information on growing businesses, cost-saving benefits and purchasing programs, networking opportunities, and advocacy on small business priorities.
 Small business success is a priority and COSE provides resources and solutions.

-Through the Cleveland Innovation Project, the region has launched a plan to become a Midwest leader for technology-led growth and inclusion.
-The plan includes sector initiatives in smart manufacturing, health innovation, and water technologies that build on strengths and opportunities and enable initiatives to expand talent, capital, and innovation corridors.
+Through the Cleveland Innovation Project, the region is pursuing a plan to become a Midwest leader for technology-led growth and inclusion.
+The plan includes sector initiatives in smart manufacturing, health, and water technologies and enabling initiatives to expand venture capital and innovation corridors.
 GCP also focuses on growing research institutions including NASA Glenn and on supporting sustainability-driven business innovation and growth.

 Businesses are investing in and expanding across our region, including the Sherwin-Williams new headquarters and R&D center, Cross Country Mortgage‘s downtown campus, Swagelok’s headquarters and innovation center, and CBIZ’s new HQ — just to name a few.